Can the effects of daylight-saving be like jet lag?

 According to research at Massey University’s sleep/wake centre, this most certainly can happen.
 It can mean that you lose sleep, and when you do get into a slumber your sleep is likely to be less restful.
 Those who are particularly effected are the night-owls: so teenagers and young adults.

-Even though an hour might not seem like much, it is enough to effect your circadian rhytm, which is your sleep cycle.
+Even though an hour might not seem like much, it is enough to affect your circadian rhythm, which is your sleep cycle.

 Qu: Is there one that is more difficult than the other?
 A: Springing the clock forward is the most difficult.
-The reason being that you lose an hour of your sleep, it is easier to fall asleep and wake up later than earlier.
+The reason is that you lose an hour of your sleep, and it is easier to fall asleep and wake up later than earlier.

-Some tips: Include slight adjustments to your bed time the day prior to, day of, and day after daylight saving.
+Some tips: 1.
+Include slight adjustments to your bedtime the day prior to, day of, and day after daylight saving.
 Smaller adjustments of 20 minutes can be much more effective in lowering the chance of disturbing your circadian rhythm.
-As with jet lag, avoid alcohol as a sleep aid.
-Give yourself a lot more time for your travel (International studies show that there are a lot more incidents of crashes following daylight savings).
-Avoid bright screens prior to bed time (such as computers; iPhones and tablets) Try to get a lot of sunlight in the morning: this is where you should avoid wearing sunglasses if possible Give yourself extra time for travel as each other driver on the road will be experiencing similar struggles.
-Avoid caffeine in the afternoon.
+2. As with jet lag, avoid alcohol as a sleep aid.
+3. Give yourself a lot more time for your travel (International studies show that there are a lot more incidents of crashes following daylight savings).
+4. Avoid bright screens prior to bedtime (such as computers; iPhones and tablets) 5.
+Try to get a lot of sunlight in the morning: this is where you should avoid wearing sunglasses if possible 6.
+Give yourself extra time for travel as each other driver on the road will be experiencing similar struggles.
+7. Avoid caffeine in the afternoon.

-If you like what you read, I do have a series of Ebooks on Amazon. i have designed these to inform and educate with real no-nonsense information about how to live a sustainably healthy life long term.
-It is the tool kit and knowledge that you need to make your own informed decisions for long term health.
-Find them here. http://www.amazon.co.uk/Kindle-Store-Susan-Baxter/s?ie=UTF8&page=1&rh=n%3A341677031%2Cp_27%3ASusan%20Baxter Thank you for reading.
+If you like what you read, I do have a series of Ebooks you can find here.
+I have designed these to inform and educate with real no-nonsense information about how to live a sustainably healthy life long term.
+It is the tool kit and knowledge that you need to make your own informed decisions for long-term health.
+Thank you for reading and reach out with any questions!